-Extending: This is the step beyond mere continuation.
-This means that for three summers you have been a camp counselor, and, during your senior summer, you step up to be the lead counselor.
-Perhaps it means that you challenge yourself athletically and earn a new designation or title during your senior summer for your sports team.
-It could also mean that you take the initiative to take an advanced course that goes beyond that of what is offered at your high school.
+This step goes beyond mere continuation.
+It means taking your involvement to the next level.
+For instance, if you have been a camp counselor for three summers, you could step up to become the lead counselor during your senior summer.
+You could also challenge yourself athletically and earn a new designation or title for your sports team during the summer.
+Better yet, you could take the initiative to enroll in an advanced course that goes beyond what is offered at your high school.
 Colleges love to see this!
-Not only does it demonstrate a sustained commitment to an activity, organization, or interest, it demonstrates initiative, leadership, and passion.
-More importantly, it also signals to colleges that this is something that you will bring to their campus should you be admitted.
-So, if the opportunity presents itself for you to step up, or if you have to create this opportunity for yourself, without a doubt- you should heed the call.
+Not only does it demonstrate a sustained commitment to an activity, organization, or interest, but it also shows initiative, leadership, and passion.
+More importantly, it signals to colleges that this is something you will bring to their campus if you are admitted.
+If the opportunity presents itself for you to step up, or if you have to create this opportunity for yourself, without a doubt- you should heed the call.

 Perhaps the only thing that speaks louder than extending an activity is creating new ones.
 These are the stories that get featured in local and national publications or go viral on YouTube.
 They are the kind of ventures that do not require you to point out how fantastic you are because someone else, usually with a much larger platform, is already doing it for you.
 Recently, I watched an internet story about a boy in southern California who did not just volunteer at a soup kitchen, but he, along with his father, created a program to feed poor neighborhood residents breakfast every Sunday complete with corporate sponsors and dozens of volunteers.
 This level of engagement sends a message to colleges that you are not the type of person to sit around and complain about things; you will institute change.
 Consider the impact that this sort of proactive person could have on a college campus; it could be game-changing.